tbellisiv/clojure-emacs-cider-intro/docs/Configuration/README.md

 ### Leiningen

 CIDER launches a Clojure REPL using your Clojure project's build tool (Leiningen for this tutorial).
-CIDER provides "middleware" (in the form of a Clojure library) to enhance the Clojure REPL with additional functionality.
+CIDER provides "middleware" (in the form of a Clojure library) to enhance the standard Clojure REPL with additional functionality.

 The recommended method for configuring CIDER's middleware in Leiningen is in the global ```profiles.clj``` file.
 The global ```profiles.clj``` specifies Leiningen configuration settings that are available across all your Clojure Leiningen projects.